-With summer temperatures on the rise and the need for wearing masks in public staying put, it's high time to invest in some lightweight and breathable masks.
-While you should reserve cloth fabrics recommended by the CDC for errands and activities where social distancing will be a challenge, when out walking, running, or engaging in socially distant activities, cotton can feel stifling.
+With mask mandates returning and hotter-than-hot temps staying put, it's high time to invest in some lightweight and breathable masks.
+While grocery shopping, running errands, and dining, it's easy to wear any type of mask.
+But when your aim is to break a sweat, cotton can feel stifling.
 So, we did a bit of digging — AKA reading reviews — and discovered the best places to find breathable masks is athletic brands.

 Hear us out: Activewear brands have been perfecting the art of breathable, sweat-wicking fabrics for years, so it makes total sense that they'd do a great job of crafting lightweight, but still effective, face masks to help with all of those outdoor activities.
 So, skip the puddles of face sweat and try out one of these masks while safely venturing outside this summer.

-(Please note that these performance fabrics are not medical-grade PPE and may be less effective than thicker fabrics like CDC-recommended cotton, so they are best-worn while at least six feet away from others on runs, hikes, or walks.)
+(Please note that these performance fabrics are not medical-grade PPE and may be less effective than thicker fabrics like CDC-recommended cotton.)

 This is the one that tipped us off to athletic face masks.
-When it launched last month, it sold out in less than an hour, but five-star reviewers call it a "game-changer" and confirm it doesn't fog their glasses.
+When it originally launched last summer, it sold out in less than an hour, but five-star reviewers call it a "game-changer" and confirm it doesn't fog their glasses.
 It's made with a mix of polyester, polyurethane, nylon, and spandex designed to stay off your mouth and nose for a comfier fit and the inside layer features the brand's Iso-Chill technology, which is designed to disperse heat so it actually feels cool when you put it on.
-Luckily for us all, it's available again for preorder and will ship out on August 17.
+It's sold out in a few colors already, so we suggest jumping on it.

 Made out of 93% recycled polyester and 7% elastane, this mask is lightweight and flexible for optimal comfort while in motion.
 Plus, $2 from every pack sold will go to Save the Children's Global Coronavirus Response Fund.
 (As Adidas' sister brand, Reebok also sells this same mask but in black and with their logo on it, if that's more your style.)